Offset error and Zero-point error

 • This is like an offset error in a pressure sensor, where the sensor reading is consistently “off” by a certain amount across the entire range of measurements.

-Easy understanding way of offset error
+Easy understanding way

 • Put nothing on, it reads 5 g (0g+5g)